fbpx

 1. Misclassified Employees

 This is one of the most common payroll problems businesses come across.
-As explained on their site for employers, Indeed explained that employment classifications help ensure companies are compensating workers fairly, for their roles and responsibilities.
-It also helps businesses follow federal laws and state laws regarding fair labor practices.
+As Indeed explains, employment classifications help ensure companies are compensating workers fairly.
+It also helps businesses follow federal and state laws regarding fair labor practices.

 Some common examples of misclassifying employees are: